ajukraine/uvim/README.md

   - [ ] functions
   - [x] add hooks (for example, after plugins are installed)
 - [ ] Define interface of 'aj.config' Lua module
-- [ ] Find out how to write logs during confiration
+- [ ] Find out how to write logs during configuration
 - [ ] Implement robust LSP support
   - [ ] key mappings should be defined only in LSP enabled buffers